RedlineREDLINE

 What it means: The landlord is trying to shift core repair costs onto you.
 "Regardless of cause" is the tell.
 A burst pipe in a wall, a broken furnace in January, a refrigerator that dies.
 All yours, in writing.

 The implied warranty of habitability blocks most of this.
 Heat, hot water, structural integrity, and basic safety are the landlord's job in every state, contract language notwithstanding.
 But you don't want to litigate.
-Ask for the clause to be limited to "repairs caused by Tenant's negligence" before you sign.
+Ask for the clause to be limited to "repairs caused by Tenant's negligence" before you sign, and ask for a written response time on landlord-side repairs (most state habitability statutes imply "reasonable" but don't define it).

 5. Rules that can change after you move in